Indre-V/speedy-py/README.md

 * Provide a user-friendly interface for typing exercises.
 * Offer a range of typing tests and exercises tailored to different skill levels.
-* Implement features such as timers, accuracy meters and progress tracking.
+* Implement features such as words per minute counters, accuracy and progress tracking.
 * Allow users to customize their typing practice sessions based on preferences.
 * Foster a sense of community through leaderboards and achievements.
 * Provide tips how to improve the skills.